garymurasira/Lab1-garymurasira/README.md

   python grade_calculator.py

 Organizer (Bash)- Ensure you have Bash available (Linux/macOS or Git Bash on Windows).
   - Run the script:
     ./organizer.sh
   - All .csv files in the current directory will be archived with timestamps.
   - Check organizer.log for details of actions and file contents.

-Project Structure├── grade_calculator.py   # Python program for GPA and pass/fail ├── organizer.sh          # Bash script for archiving CSVs
-├── grades.csv            # Output file (overwritten each run)
-├── archive/              # Directory where timestamped CSVs are stored └── organizer.log         # Log file with archive actions and file contents Example Output---RESULTS---
+Example Output---RESULTS---
 Total Formative: 44.10 / 60.0
 Total Summative: 32.50 / 40.0